moderntribe/square-one/docs/getting-started/01_installation.md

 ### Configure SquareOne (WordPress)

 Look at the `wp-config.php` and you'll see it's not standard.
 In addition, look at the `wp-config-enviroment.php` file.
 This is where we handle a lot of the configuration for you.
 Any existing project all the defaults will be added to the `wp-config-enviroment.php` file.
-Then on any environment, you can set or override any setting in the local-config.php
+Then on any environment, you can set or override any setting in the `local-config.php`.
+The `local-config.php` is not tracked in git, so it will be generated for each environment specifically based off the `local-config-sample.php`.

 1. Copy the `local-config-sample.php` to `local-config.php`, and add your configuration there.

 > NOTE:
 >* IF you are configuring secrets only needed at build time the `.env` file is the best place.
->* IF you need to add custom configuration, the `local-config.php` is the best place.
+>* IF you need to add custom configuration or environment secrets, the `local-config.php` is the best place.
 >* IF you need to share configuration, you can modify the `wp-config-enviroment.php` and commit.

 ### Create a Database